Filter By

 Read More

 Elisheva completed her studies at the Hebrew University of Jerusalem (B.A., magna cum laude, 1993; M.A., summa cum laude, 1995; Ph.D, summa cum laude, 2001) and spent two years at the University of Pennsylvania (1999-2001) and then returned to Israel.
-She came to the Hebrew University in 2013 after teaching in the Department of Jewish History and the Gender Studies Program at Bar Ilan University for 12 years (Lecturer, 2002; tenured Senior Lecturer, 2008).
+She came to the Hebrew University in 2013 after teaching in the Department of Jewish History and the Gender Studies Program at Bar Ilan University for 12 years (2001-2013).

-Elisheva is a member of Israel's Young Academy.
-She was awarded an ERC grant for her current research project Beyond the Elite: Jewish Daily Life in Medieval Europe and is a recent recipient of the Michael Bruno Memorial Award for 2016.
+Elisheva was awarded an ERC grant for her research project Beyond the Elite: Jewish Daily Life in Medieval Europe (2016-2022), is a recipient of the Michael Bruno Memorial Award for 2016 and was recently awarded an ISF Breakthrough Research Grant for her project Contending with Crises: The Jews of Fourteenth Century Europe (2022-2027).

 Read Less